Adrenal insufficiency is a condition that occurs when the adrenal glands do not produce enough of certain hormones, including cortisol.

 Disruption of these hormones can cause a range of symptoms, including chronic fatigue, muscle weakness, and abdominal pain.

 There are several types of adrenal insufficiency, including Addison’s disease, also called primary adrenal insufficiency.

 All types of adrenal insufficiency are rare.
 Around 1 in 100,000 people in the United States have Addison’s disease.
-Secondary adrenal insufficiency is more common, while there is little data about the prevalence of tertiary adrenal insufficiency.
+Secondary adrenal insufficiency is

 This article discusses the different types of adrenal insufficiency, symptoms, and treatment options.

 The adrenal glands are small glands positioned above the kidneys.
 They produce vital hormones, including cortisol.

 Adrenal insufficiency is when the adrenal glands do not produce enough of certain hormones.
 It leads to low levels of cortisol, a stress hormone that is important for many bodily functions.

 - Primary adrenal insufficiency, or Addison’s disease: Damage to the adrenal glands affects its production of hormones.

 - Secondary adrenal insufficiency: The brain’s pituitary gland does not produce enough adrenocorticotropic, a hormone that influences cortisol production in the adrenal glands.
 This leads to low hormone levels.

 - Tertiary adrenal insufficiency: The hypothalamus in the brain, a region that influences hormone production in the adrenal glands, produces too little corticotropin-releasing hormone (CRH), leading to low hormone levels.